eeue56/haskell-to-elm/README.md

     map2 (,) xs ys
 ```

+## List comprenhensions

+There are [no list comprehensions](https://github.com/elm-lang/elm-compiler/issues/147#issuecomment-17439271) in Elm.

 ## Show

 Elm renamed [show](http://zvon.org/other/haskell/Outputprelude/show_f.html) to [toString](http://package.elm-lang.org/packages/elm-lang/core/2.1.0/Basics#toString).
 Confusingly, there is also a [method called show](http://package.elm-lang.org/packages/elm-lang/core/2.1.0/Graphics-Element#show) in Elm - this generates a HTML element containing a textual representation of the data.